ArundaVictor/twende/README.md

 # TWENDE

-This is a mobile application where users can enter a location and view all the events happening at the location.
+This is a mobile application where users can enter a location and view all the events happening at the location using the eventbrite API..

 #### By **Arunda Victor Oyugi**